lob/lob-address-elements/README.md

 ## Examples

-We've provided various examples for you to try out [here](https://github.com/lob/lob-address-elements/tree/master/examples).

-These represent a range of HTML forms and environments you may find similar to your own.
-Review each for relevant examples for how to use and configure Address Elements.
+This repo includes several [example](https://github.com/lob/lob-address-elements/tree/master/examples) implementations.
+These represent a range of HTML forms and environments that may be similar to your own.

 ## Contributing